marcinkuzminski/rhodecode/docs/index.rst

 Welcome to RhodeCode (RhodiumCode) documentation!
 =================================================

-``RhodeCode`` (formerly hg-app) is Pylons based repository management and serving for mercurial_ and git_.
-It's similar to github or bitbucket, but it's suppose to run as standalone app, it's open source and focuses more on restricted access to repositories.
-There's no default free access to RhodeCode You have to create an account in order to use the application.
+``RhodeCode`` (formerly hg-app) is Pylons based Mercurial repository browser/management with build in push/pull server and full text search.
+It's similar to github or bitbucket, but it's suppose to run as standalone hosted application, it's open source and focuses more on restricted access to repositories.
 It's powered by vcs_ library that we created to handle many various version control systems.

 RhodeCode uses `Semantic Versioning <http://semver.org/>`_